q-viper/SmokeSim/Readme.md

 ## Somke Generation
 Just some experiments while I am learning about smoke generation and simulating things.
+Demo: [pages/index.html](pages/index.html).
+Just move cursor on **Right canvas to see smoke effect**.

 ### Disclaimer
 I am no expert in JS and this project uses modified version of following two projects: